christophergrant/digital-garden/content/notes/JSON schema inference  with Apache Spark.md

 df = df.withColumn("payload", F.from_json("payload", schema))
 ```

 A common application for this would be for exporting data from Snowflake.
 Snowflake offers a [VARIANT type](https://docs.snowflake.com/en/sql-reference/data-types-semistructured.html#variant) that is encoded as a JSON string upon export.
-Or maybe you have Parquet files with JSON columns.
+Or maybe you have Parquet files with JSON string columns.

 ## difficulties with semi-structured data